 “Oh, she does sales and marketing for that insurance agency downtown.”

-In other words, in much the same way those outside of IT would have a hard time differentiating between a website designer and a website developer, those unfamiliar with a sales funnel lump together anyone who brings in new business to their organization.
+In other words, in much the same way those outside of IT would have difficulty differentiating between a website designer and a website developer, those unfamiliar with a sales funnel lump together anyone who brings in new business to their organization.

 Two Completely Different Disciplines and Skillsets

-The prospect that inspired this post clearly understands that sales and marketing are two entirely different roles that require two different career paths and skill sets.
+The prospect that inspired this post clearly understands that sales and marketing are two different roles requiring two different career paths and skill sets.

 And this is where the issue really starts to unravel.